Harry Maguire: Ralf Rangnick sees no reason to strip defender of Man Utd captaincy despite 'weaker moments'

 Maguire was named United captain in January 2020 by previous boss Ole Gunnar Solskjaer, five months after he moved to Old Trafford in a world-record £80m transfer from Leicester.

-He has already made 132 appearances for the club and Rangnick says it will take time for the England international to adjust to a new way of playing.
+Rangnick says the England international, who has made 132 appearances for United in all competitions, will take time to adjust to a new way of playing.

 He added: "He's a player who has to develop, get better, like all the other players.